Truck drives through Florida protesters; no serious injuries

 Saturday’s protest demanding justice for George Floyd was one of several in Florida and dozens across the nation.
-Demonstrators outraged over Floyd’s death faced off against heavily-armed officers in other states, with some smashing police cars, ransacking businesses and setting fires that smoldered through the night.
+Demonstrators outraged over Floyd’s death faced off against heavily-armed officers in other states Friday, with some smashing police cars, ransacking businesses and setting fires that smoldered through the night.

 An officer, who is seen on video pressing his knee on Floyd’s neck for several minutes as Floyd begged for air, was charged Friday in Floyd’s death.